tbidne/shrun/README.md

 ## Notifications

 These options configure `shrun` to send off desktop notifications for certain actions i.e. a command finishes or shrun itself finishes.
-This feature is available only for linux.

 ### Notify Action